Pacific spiny lumpsucker: Description

 Pacific spiny lumpsuckers are a globular-shaped fish that typically measures 1 to 3 in in length, though the most common size is 1 in.
 It has a maximum known length of around 5 to 7 in.

 They have a wide mouth with large lips, and protruding eyes.
 The fish also has a squared dorsal fin, rounded caudal fin, and thin, transparent pectoral fins.

-The lumpsucker's pelvic fins have evolved into a large, fringed suction cup, allowing it to attach to surfaces.
+The lumpsucker's pelvic fins have evolved into a large, fringed suction cup, allowing it to attach to surfaces like rocks or kelp.
 This sucker also compensates the fish for its lack of gas bladder.
 Because of their large, rounded shape with small fins, Pacific spiny lumpsuckers are ineffective swimmers and are most commonly found attached to solid objects.

 They do not have scales.
 Instead, the body of the fish is covered in cone-shaped plates, called tubercles.
 Females have more tubercles than males.

 The Pacific spiny lumpsucker is seen in many colors, including brown and green, often with yellow or orange highlights.
 Females are dull green in color, while males are dull orange to reddish brown.